-As interest in the benefits of CBD oil continues to increase throughout the country, many colleges and universities nationwide are offering courses and certificate programs related to CBD.
-Many of these college courses on CBD oil can even be done online from the comfort of your home.
+As interest in the benefits of CBD oil continues to increase throughout the country, many college and university courses nationwide are offering the chance to earn certificate programs related to CBD.
+Many of these college and university courses on CBD oil can even be done online from the comfort of your home.

 Vermont Technological College is offering an in-house program beginning this fall that will allow students to earn a CBD and Greenhouse Cash Crop Certificate.
 Instructors Dave Hartshorn and Christine Motyka specialize in hydroponic growing and all aspects of the CBD business.
 Training is done in a three-part series and will cover the chemistry of CBD production, laws pertaining to CBD production, cultivation methods for CBD and hydroponics use for greenhouse cash crops.